The Most Awkward Moments on Live TV

 Live TV's Most Awkward Moments

-Steve Harvey shocked viewers in December, when he accidentally crowned the wrong beauty queen at the 2015 Miss Universe pageant.
-He isn't the first, however, to go through such live TV pain — check out other awkward moments, ahead.
+Steve Harvey is famous for his broadcast blunder, when he accidentally crowned the wrong beauty queen at the 2015 Miss Universe pageant.
+He isn't alone, however, in his live TV pain — check out other awkward moments, ahead.